 For Institutions with semester, quarter, trimester, 4-1-4, continuous, and calendar systems which vary by program (97.3% of all Title IV Degree Granting Institutions) - If an institution reported undergraduate credit hours and/or contact hours, then total FTE undergraduates were calculated as credit hours/30 + contact hours/900 (credit hours/45 + contact hours/900 for quarter system).
-If undergraduate credit hours and contact hours were not reported but unduplicated undergraduate headcount and fall undergraduate enrollment were reported, then FTE undergraduates were calculated by first estimating the full-time and part-time undergraduate headcount (calculate the ratio of fall full-time undergraduate enrollment to fall part-time undergraduate enrollment and apply to the unduplicated undergraduate headcount) and then summing the estimated full-time headcount and 1/3 of the estimated part-time headcount.
-If only fall enrollment was reported, then FTE undergraduates were calculated as fall full-time + 1/3 fall part-time.
-If only unduplicated undergraduate headcount or no enrollment data were reported, then no FTE undergraduate number was determined.
+If undergraduate credit hours and contact hours were not reported but unduplicated undergraduate headcount and fall undergraduate enrollment were reported, then FTE undergraduates were calculated by first estimating the full-time and part-time undergraduate headcount (calculate the ratio of fall full-time undergraduate enrollment to fall part-time undergraduate enrollment and apply to the unduplicated undergraduate headcount.
+If only fall enrollment was reported, then FTE undergraduates were calculated undergraduates were calculated undergraduate headcount.
+If only fall enrollment was reported, then FTE undergraduate headcount or no enrollment data were reported, then no FTE undergraduate number was determined.